![]() |

 Seatpost 4 The carbon seatpost.
 I know carbon is so cool and so light but you have to understand that most frames are not designed for the proper clamping of a carbon seatpost.
 I have seen so many really expensive carbon post ruined by the frame and clamp.
 I would recommend some of the really light and oh so cool aluminum alloy post and just forget about using carbon there.
 If you want carbon you need to use special clamps like Campagnolo that helps spread the force around the whole post and not the back.
 You can also turn the clamp 180 degrees away from the slit in the seat tube and that helps too.

 Shifting problems with Shimano STI.
 A few things could be making Shimano STI shift when you did not ask it to or not down shift at all.
 First and most simple is cable stretch.
 To check that shift it in to the smallest cog and make sure to push the smaller lever in a few extra times to make sure the derailleur is let all the way out.
 Hold the bike off the ground and shift the right lever one click.
 Now pedal it a few turns it should pop right up to the next gear.
 If it did not then you need to tighten the cable.
 If it does then you need to look at the friction in the cable by shifting down, still just holding the bike up in the air, and see how fast it moves down.
 It should drop right down in less then one turn of the cranks.
-If it does not then you need to oil or change the cable and housing or oil with a very light lube, not WD-40, the shifter pod in the lever.
+If it does not then you need to oil or change the cable and housing or oil with a very light lube, the shifter pod in the lever.
 When the lube dries out it will not down shift well and you may down shift three clicks and it goes down two and you will feel the third later or called ghost shifting.
 Similar to that is a small kink in the cable or housing that really can only be fixed with new cable or housing.
 The last and does not happen very often is the pod needs replacing but about 90% just gets fixed.

 Spokes Breaking I know no one wants to think it is their fault but there are people out there that just seem to break more spokes then others.
 I do not mean just bigger people either.
 I have a customer that seems to have problems with braking spokes on nice higher end wheels.
 I brought it up the other day it may be him.
 I can fix the wheel but he may just put more stress on his wheels then other people.
 I out weigh him by 30 lbs. and I can not even remember the last spoke I broke.
 If you are breaking spokes it may be the wheel was made poorly, it may have defects in materials, it may be the wheel is too light and it may be you ride hard.